davidawad/davidawad.github.io/src/pages/reading.md

 - Meditations by Marcus Aurelius
 - Free Will by Sam Harris
 - Atheism for Dummies, which is to say, a simple introduction to atheism from the wiley 'for dummies' series
+- The Righteous Mind: Why Good People Are Divided by Politics and Religion by Jonathan Haidt

-If you're up for a serious challenge, try Thus Spoke Zarathustra by Friedrich Nietchze.
+- Thus Spoke Zarathustra by Friedrich Nietchze is hard but valuable

 ## Literature & Fiction